 Two snakes outgrow Vermont, move to Massachusetts

-Two giant Southeast Asian pythons that were rescued by a snake collector and were turned over to Vermont game wardens are headed to a sanctuary.
+Two giant Southeast Asian pythons that were rescued by a snake collector were turned over to Vermont game wardens.
+They are now headed to a sanctuary.

 The larger of the two reticulated pythons, picked up Aug.
-25 by experts from the Massachusetts-based Rainforest Reptile Shows with help from three Vermont game wardens, was a female.
-It was between 17 and 18 feet long and weighed about 220 pounds.
-A slightly smaller male was about 15 feet long and weighed about 150 pounds.
+25 by experts from the Massachusetts-based Rainforest Reptile Shows, was a female.
+The experts had help from three Vermont game wardens.
+They python was between 17 and 18 feet long.
+It weighed about 220 pounds.
+A slightly smaller male was about 15 feet long.
+It weighed about 150 pounds.

 The snake collector, Pat Howard, said after the snakes had been loaded into plastic tubs for their trip to Massachusetts that he was "smart enough to realize that snake is bigger than I can safely take care of."

 "Come feeding time is the most dangerous time to be around a snake," said Howard.
-He has kept snakes for decades and has almost two-dozen smaller snakes in his North Clarendon, Vermont home.
+He has kept snakes for decades.
+He has almost two-dozen smaller snakes in his North Clarendon, Vermont home.
 "That's when anything goes.
 And you certainly want to be out of the way.
 A snake that size got ahold of you, if you didn't have any help with you, you're a goner."

 The reticulated python is named for the geometric patterns on its skin.
-It is one of the largest snake species in the world and can reach almost 30 feet long and weigh 350 pounds.
+It is one of the largest snake species in the world.
+It can reach almost 30 feet long and weigh 350 pounds.

 Howard does educational programs with some of his snakes.
 He sets up a booth at the Vermont State Fair in Rutland.
 He said he got the pythons just days earlier from a New York man who couldn't keep them.
 He called the bigger one "humongous."
 He knew he didn't have the permits to keep them.
 So he called state game wardens.

-Howard said many species of exotic snakes can be bought inexpensively when they are small, and people frequently call him when they can no longer take care of them.
+Howard said many species of exotic snakes can be bought inexpensively when they are small.
+People frequently call him when they can no longer take care of them.